 If you are cooking Japanese food, this would be the market to go .

 71 E 4th Ave, San Mateo, CA 94401

-Offers many popular sashimi and sushi fish as tuna, salmon, yellow tail in prepackaged blocks as well as sashimi platters.
+Offers much popular sashimi and sushi fish such as tuna, salmon, yellowtail in prepackaged blocks as well as sashimi platters.

 Sushi Restaurant Recommendations: (in alphabetical order)

 WAKO (Traditional Japanese Cuisine) 211 Clement St, San Francisco, CA 94118